joannakl/cs102/projects/project2.markdown

 <div class="collapsible-content" markdown=1>
 <div class="content-inner" markdown=1>

-Your program should work with a local copy of a file whose format matches that of the files that you can download from the website.
+Your program should work with a local copy of a file whose format matches that of the file that you can download from the website.
 This file is a comma separated values (CSV) file.
 CSV files are just text files.
 Your program can open them and read them as simple text.
-Each line in a CSV file constitutes a data point (well, except for heading lines and all the other description lines).
+Each line in a CSV file constitutes a data point (well, except for heading lines and all the other description lines at the top).
 The _columns_ in each entry are separated by commas (hence the name of the file format).

 Here is an example row for New York State:
 ```